We (novel): Plot

-A few hundred years after the One State's conquest of the entire world, the spaceship Integral is being built in order to invade and conquer extraterrestrial planets.
-Meanwhile, the project's chief engineer, D-503, begins a journal that he intends to be carried upon the completed spaceship.
+A few hundred years after the One State's conquest of the entire world, the spaceship INTEGRAL is being built in order to invade and conquer extraterrestrial planets.
+The project's chief engineer, D-503, begins a journal that he intends to be carried upon the completed spaceship.
+The book is this journal—it titles chapters as '[n]th Entry' and begins each entry with three lines of notes summarising the events therein.

 Like all other citizens of the One State, D-503 lives in a glass apartment building and is carefully watched by the secret police, or Bureau of Guardians.
-D-503's lover, O-90, has been assigned by One State to visit him on certain nights.
-She is considered too short to bear children and is deeply grieved by her state in life.
+D-503's lover, O-90, has been assigned to visit him on certain nights.
+She is considered too short to bear children and is deeply grieved by that status.
 O-90's other lover and D-503's best friend is R-13, a State poet who reads his verse at public executions.

 While on an assigned walk with O-90, D-503 meets a woman named I-330.
-I-330 smokes cigarettes, drinks alcohol, and shamelessly flirts with D-503 instead of applying for an impersonal sex visit; all of these are highly illegal according to the laws of the One State.
+I-330 smokes cigarettes, drinks alcohol and shamelessly flirts with D-503 instead of applying for an impersonal sex visit; all of these are illegal by the laws of the One State.

-Both repelled and fascinated, D-503 struggles to overcome his attraction to I-330.
-She invites him to visit the Ancient House, notable for being the only opaque building in the One State, except for windows.
+Repelled and fascinated, D-503 struggles to overcome his attraction to I-330.
+She invites him to visit the Ancient House, notable for being the only opaque building in the One State, except for the windows.
 Objects of aesthetic and historical importance dug up from around the city are stored there.
 There, I-330 offers him the services of a corrupt doctor to explain his absence from work.
-Leaving in horror, D-503 vows to denounce her to the Bureau of Guardians, but finds that he cannot.
+Leaving in horror, D-503 vows to denounce her to the Bureau of Guardians but finds that he cannot.

-He begins to have dreams, which disturbs him, as dreams are thought to be a symptom of mental illness.
-Slowly, I-330 reveals to D-503 that she is involved with the Mephi, an organization plotting to bring down the One State.
+D-503 begins to have dreams, which disturb him, as dreams are thought to be a symptom of mental illness.
+Slowly, I-330 reveals to D-503 that she is involved with the Mephi, an organisation plotting to bring down the One State.
 She takes him through secret tunnels inside the Ancient House to the world outside the Green Wall, which surrounds the city-state.
 There, D-503 meets the inhabitants of the outside world: humans whose bodies are covered with animal fur.
 The aims of the Mephi are to destroy the Green Wall and reunite the citizens of the One State with the outside world.